svn2github/crisp-plugin-wordpress/trunk/readme.txt

 == Description ==

-Crisp is a free and beautiful live chat platform for interacting with customers.
+Crisp is a free and beautiful livechat platform for interacting with customers.
 Use Crisp to improve your customer satisfaction.

 [youtube https://www.youtube.com/watch?v=pGCrBRtytQQ]